rmoorman/build/README.rst

 Software
 ========

-Welcome to our public software repository!
+Welcome to our public build repository!

 Buildouts
 ---------